RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 For the same reason, it can in no way be recommended to rent a car.
 The traffic is awful and let's not get into the parking options at all.

-The good transport options also mean that you can easily choose which area to live in and which best suits your needs.
+The good public transport options also mean that you can easily choose the area you will live in that best suits your needs.

 Hongdae is a good area if you don't want to spend too much money.
 It is full of cheap hostels.
 Gangnam with its large, luxurious hotels is good if you are looking for more luxury.
 Insadong is close to many of the major sights in Seoul, and Myeong-dong offers plenty of shopping opportunities.